KEVINYZY/jquery-simplecolorpicker/README.md

-**I don't use jquery-simplecolorpicker anymore so I won't update this repository.
+zd**I don't use jquery-simplecolorpicker anymore so I won't update this repository.
 If you have a well maintained fork, I will be happy to promote it here.**

 # Very simple jQuery color picker